gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Some folks use a different word,"
 Special Leaf said.
 "They call people like you 'originals'.
-You, young lady, might just have a very rare gift.
+You, young lady, just might be the most special kind of special there is."
-It could be that you can use all the tech the Makers left behind, not just odds and ends like the mayor's zap gun."

 The three roos gaped at him.
 "I beg your pardon?"
 Mama Roo said.